bitonp/mysql-lua-logging/README.md

 OS
 ==
 Built and tested on Ubuntu / Debian Linux (10 ...
 13).
-Should also work on windows (if youo must) , but you are sort of on your own.
+Should also work on windows (if you must) , but you are sort of on your own.
 I will help out where I can... but I am a Unix guys now.

 Required Software (All server side)